root-443/Onyx/Onyxes/README.md

-This where encrypted password files are stored
+This where encrypted password files are stored, delete it before using the code